destinysky/nsh_sfc/README.md

 - topology.py: Mininet topology.

 ## Citation:
 If these codes are helpful to your work, please cite this paper.
+Thank you.
 >R. Kang, F. He, T. Sato, and E. Oki, "Demonstration of Network Service Header Based Service Function Chain Application with Function Allocation Model," NOMS 2020 - 2020 IEEE/IFIP Network Operations and Management Symposium, Budapest, 2020, pp. 1-2.

 >@INPROCEEDINGS{203830,